Gilmerton Bridge Replacement Project, United States of America

-Located to the west of Bainbridge Boulevard, the Henry G. Gilmerton Bridge is built across the southern branch of the Elizabeth River.
-The Virginia Department of Transportation (VDOT) proposed to replace the bridge and its approaches on the Military Highway, Route 13, in the City of Chesapeake.
+Located to the west of Bainbridge Boulevard, the Henry G Gilmerton Bridge was built across the southern branch of the Elizabeth River in Chesapeake, Virginia, US.
+The Virginia Department of Transportation (VDOT) proposed to replace the bridge and its approaches on the Military Highway, Route 13, in Chesapeake.
 The proposal was submitted to the Commander Fifth Coast Guard District in 2008.

-The original bridge, built in 1938, is a four-lane double leaf bascule bridge.
-The bridge is travelled by over 35,000 motorists daily.
-It is owned operated by the City of Chesapeake.
+Built in 1938, the original bridge was a four-lane double-leaf bascule bridge.
+The bridge was travelled by more than 35,000 motorists daily.
+It was owned and operated by the City of Chesapeake.

-To be built on the same alignment, the new Gilmerton Bridge will be a four-lane vertical lift bridge with new approaches.
-It will form an alternative route to the High Rise Bridge and provide direct access to south-eastern Portsmouth from south-western Chesapeake.
-The motorists will be able to choose a combination of I-464, the High Rise Bridge, Route 17 and Gilmerton routes to travel between Suffolk and Portsmouth.
-The replacement is scheduled to be completed in fall 2013.
+Built on the same alignment, the new Gilmerton Bridge is a four-lane vertical lift bridge with new approaches.
+It forms an alternative route to the High Rise Bridge and provides direct access to south-eastern Portsmouth from south-western Chesapeake.
+The motorists are now able to choose a combination of I-464, the High Rise Bridge, Route 17 and Gilmerton routes to travel between Suffolk and Portsmouth.

 Design

-The bridge widening will ease the traffic congestion on Hampton Roads.
-It will also accommodate the future widening of Military Highway from four to six lanes.
-Taller vertical clearance will support maritime access of modern ships to the region and decrease the amount of bridge lifts per year, as most leisure crafts will pass under the bridge in the closed position.
+The bridge widening eases the traffic congestion on Hampton Roads.
+It also accommodates the future widening of the Military Highway from four to six lanes with 18 approach spans.
+Taller vertical clearance supports maritime access of modern ships to the region and decreases the amount of bridge lifts a year, as most leisure crafts pass under the bridge in the closed position.

 Construction

-Construction of the bridge is being carried out in three phases.
-The first phase involves building of the eastbound side of the bridge.
-In the second phase, the lift span will be moved to the site via the barge.
-The traffic operations will be closed for 14 days during the lift span installation.
-The third phase will include the completion of the west side of the bridge, demolition of the existing bridge and completion of the new bridge approach.
+Construction of the bridge was carried out in three phases.
+The first phase involved building the eastbound side of the bridge.
+In the second phase, the lift span was moved to the site via the barge.
+The traffic operations were closed for 14 days during the lift span installation.
+The third phase included the completion of the west side of the bridge, demolition of the existing bridge and completion of the new bridge approach.

-As part of the bridge replacement, the existing approach piers will be trimmed to approximately 2ft below the mud line.
-The existing bascule piers will be removed completely.
-A new fender system will be constructed.
+As part of the bridge replacement, the existing approach piers were trimmed to approximately 2ft below the mud line.
+The existing bascule piers were removed completely.
+A new fender system was built.

 Construction work on the replacement project began on 1 November 2009.
-In late 2010, some lanes were closed and driving speed limits were reduced during construction activities.
-By 30 May 2013, a substantial part of the construction will be completed.
+In late 2010, a number of lanes were closed and driving speed limits were reduced during construction activities.
+By 30 May 2013, a substantial part of the construction was completed.

-For almost the entire duration of construction, this stretch on the Military Highway (US-13), between Bainbridge Boulevard and Shell Road, will be reduced to two lanes from four.
-The bridge will also remain open and motorist traffic will be coordinated to have least impact during the construction period.
+For almost the entire duration of construction, this stretch on the Military Highway (US-13), between Bainbridge Boulevard and Shell Road, was reduced to two lanes from four.
+The bridge also remained open and motorist traffic was coordinated to have the least impact during the construction period.

 Financing

-The replacement of the bridge is estimated to cost a maximum of $158m.
-In September 2008, the VDOT received $32m in funding from federal transportation spending authority.
-Out of this, VDOT has allocated $13m of the $32m to the replacement of the Gilmerton Bridge.
+The replacement of the bridge was completed at a cost of $134m.
+In September 2008, the VDOT received $32m in funding from the federal transportation spending authority.
+Out of this, VDOT allocated $13m to the replacement of the Gilmerton Bridge.

 Contractors

-Bids for the replacement of the bridge were made in late August 2009.
+Bids for the bridge replacement were made in late August 2009.
 PCL Civil Constructors won the contract in September 2009 for a value of $133.8m.
 WSP Mountain is the structural steel engineer for the Gilmerton Bridge Replacement Project.

 Environmental concerns

-The project will affect 1.7 acres of emergent wetlands, 0.04 acres of scrub-shrub wetlands and 0.03 acres of forested wetlands.
+The project affected 1.7 acres of emergent wetlands, 0.04 acres of scrub-shrub wetlands and 0.03 acres of forested wetlands.